-1.1 Newbury Baptist Church (NBC) Charity No 1134755 is committed to protecting personal data and respecting the rights of our data subjects; the people whose personal data we collect and use.
+1.1 Newbury Baptist Church (NBC) Charity No 1192404 (operating as a CIO) is committed to protecting personal data and respecting the rights of our data subjects; the people whose personal data we collect and use.
 We value the personal information entrusted to us and we respect that trust, by complying with all relevant laws, and adopting good practice.